opentok/opentok-ios-sdk-samples-swift/CallKit-with-native-OpenTok-support/README.md

 func provider(_ provider: CXProvider, perform action: CXSetHeldCallAction) {
     print("Provider performs the hold call action")

-}
+    // You may want to mute/unmute the publisher here }

 func provider(_ provider: CXProvider, perform action: CXSetMutedCallAction) {
     print("Provider performs the mute call action")

-}
+    // You may want to mute/unmute the publisher here }
 ```